 - If you incorporated your business after June 1, 2020, include promo code NEWBIZ200 on your application to earn $200.

-- If you incorporated after June 1, 2020, use promo code NEWAXOSBIZ to earn a $100 bonus.
+- If you incorporated before June 1, 2020, use promo code NEWAXOSBIZ to earn a $100 bonus.

 In both cases, you must maintain an average daily balance of at least $2,500 over the first 60 days to earn your bonus.